How to build Office 2007-2000 add-in / plugin in Delphi.

 The COM add-in project includes the following items:

-- The COM add-in module (ProjectName_IMPL.pas and ProjectName_IMPL.dfm) described in the next step
+• Add-in module (ProjectName_IMPL.pas and ProjectName_IMPL.dfm) discussed in the following step

 unit MyAddin1_IMPL;